webcompat/webcompat.com/CONTRIBUTING.md

 We use [Intern](http://theintern.io/) to run functional tests.

-To run them, make sure you download the Selenium standalone server from the repo root:
+To run them, make sure you have downloaded the Selenium standalone server from the repo root:

 ``` bash
 wget http://selenium-release.storage.googleapis.com/2.53/selenium-server-standalone-2.53.1.jar
 ```

 **Note: This version is known to work with Firefox 47.0.1.
 If things aren't working with the current stable version of Firefox, check to see if there isn't a newer version of the Selenium standalone server and file a bug on these docs!**

 The `firefox` binary will also need to be in your `PATH`.
 Here's how this can be done on OS X: